Nickchapman3773/Uranium-Fever/README.md

 - Open the `security tab` and click `edit`.
 - Click the `Deny` option under `Read & Execute` for every user.
 - Click `Apply`, then `Yes`.
-- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open properties.
+- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open `properties`.
 - Open the `security tab` and click `edit`.
 - Click the `Deny` option under `Read & Execute` for every user.
 - Click `Apply`, then `Yes`.